 - 55. Outcome: The outcome of the component is "Improved climate-resilience of coastal and inland ecosystems through combined nature-based measures of FLR". - 56.
-Activities: Based on the rationale and identified interventions needs, the following activities are proposed under the Component 2: - a) Community-based nurseries including storm-resistant plants and planting techniques established: The establishment of community-based nursery is the first step to ensure a continuous, localized and diversified supply for restoration.
+Activities: Based on the rationale and identified interventions needs, the following activities are proposed under the Component 2: - a.
+Community-based nurseries including storm-resistant plants and species for agroforestry established and integrated into inclusive supply-chain: The establishment of community-based nursery is the first step to ensure a continuous, localized and diversified supply for restoration.
 The activity involves communities from the beginning and allows the co-management of the results.
+The integrated nursery development involves a multipurpose production of storm-resistant, climate resilient plants for ecosystem-based adaptation functions and plants fitting into agroforestry systems and for non-timber product generation (i.e. trees and plants for oil production, trees and plants for medicinal products etc.).
+Regarding the adaptation functions of forest species, species are proposed which have high potential for shade, shelter of living fence purposes, i.e. grafted citrus for storm resistant and productive shelter and embankment in open areas, bananas for direct proximity of agricultural lands and green fence of agroforestry system, native forestry species for natural protection from disasters (i.e. pterocarpous indicus, barringtonia edulis, hibiscus tiliaceus, agathis macrophylla etc.).
+Furthermore, numerous plants can be inserted into the agroforestry systems due to their combined ecosystem and production functions, such as trees with shading and ecosystem product functions (i.e. canarium indicum, Santalum austrocaledonicum, coconut etc.), green covers with soil fertility and soil protection functions (mucuna, pigeon beans, fabaceae etc.), fruit trees with shading and productive functions (i.e. banana, citrus, mango etc.).
+Providing alternatives to the commercial seedling production in national nurseries (i.e. whitewood, sandal or mahogany), the project will promote diversified options of sustainable and adaptive forest management.
 Focus will be on training, assisting communities from nursery development, sowing, nurturing, seedling collection to planting.
-The activity will also set the focus on promoting certified and storm-resistant plants to improve the climate resilience of restored areas.
+The activity will also set the focus on promoting certified and storm-resistant and climate-resilient plants to improve the climate resilience of restored areas.